 Get your Start Here

 Sonoma County is home to some of the most innovative specialty food producers in the country.
-Amy’s Kitchen, La Tortilla Factory, Traditional Medicinals Teas, Alvarado Street Bakery, McEvoy Ranch and Clover Stornetta Farms all got their start here in Sonoma County.
+Amy’s Kitchen, La Tortilla Factory, Traditional Medicinals Teas, Alvarado Street Bakery, McEvoy Ranch and Clover Sonoma all got their start here in Sonoma County.
 In recent years, a new generation of local food makers is emerging and creating a wide array of specialty foods, from kombucha tea and saurerkraut, to salsas and specialty cheeses.

 2016 Specialty Food Statistics